Stanford-AUV/RoboSub/README.md

 - **[Gazebo Harmonic](https://gazebosim.org/docs/harmonic/install/)**: Gazebo is used to simulate underwater dynamics, allowing developers to test control algorithms and mission planning in a virtual environment before deploying them to the actual RoboSub hardware.

-- **VSCode with Remote SSH**: The development workflow relies heavily on Visual Studio Code's Remote SSH feature, enabling developers to work on identical AWS EC2 instances.
+- **VSCode with Remote SSH**: The development workflow relies heavily on Visual Studio Code's Remote SSH feature, enabling developers to work with identical setups.
 This setup allows for seamless development from local machines while leveraging the computational resources of remote servers and avoiding setup inconsistencies across the team.

 ## Warnings